archiemartini/CV/README.md

 ## Experience

+#### Wondr Medical (dec 2022-ongoing)
+A fast-paced, multidirectional, med tech start up, seeking to connect medical professionals across the world.
+Here I...

+- Developed a secure and compliant communications app for clinical trials, meeting SOC 2 and US HIPAA standards, while also maintaining the companies core networking website for healthcare professionals.
+- Applied modern CI/CD practices, AGILE methodologies and TDD to develop web and mobile applications using Ruby on Rails and React Native.
+Herein, I honed a systematic approach to debugging and problem solving.
+- I was empowered to lead the coordination and finalization of deployments into production environments.
+Managing feature branches, ensuring proper approval of all content and proper integration with main.
+- Gained experience with AWS tools such as Kinesis and Chime.
+I also took advantage of my training allowance to train for the AWS Certified Cloud Practitioner exam.
+- In my rotational QA role I was authorized to create Expo builds for the proper regression and backwards compatibility testing of new features on Android and iOS.
+- Assisted in building out a Detox test suite to automate regression tests of our React Native app, with a view to integrating it into existing CI/CD pipelines.
+- Facilitated effective communication between Design, Product, and Data teams to ensure precise alignment with company-wide objectives.
+-
 #### Makers Academy (march 2022-july 2022)
-During this 16 week course, I was instructed in all the most vital aspects of Software Development.
-I would be given regular tests and projects that would develop my abilities with producing web and desktop applications, hands on, in both Ruby and JavaScript.
+During this 16-week course, I was instructed in all the most essential aspects of Software Development.
+I would be given regular tests and projects that would develop my abilities with producing web and mobile applications, hands on, in both Ruby and JavaScript.

-As a student I learnt to…
+As a student I learnt to...

-- Code following principles like TDD and S.O.L.I.D of OOP design pattern to create clear, simple code and well-tested applications.
 - Take ownership of my learning process, time-boxing tasks to increase my learning curve.
-- Understand project requirements, create user stories, define MVP's features, break features in smaller tasks to easily accomplish them.
-- Collaborate with the other team members using GitHub as version control tools and using CI/CD to reduce integration risk.
-- Use Agile methodologies to work effectively in a team, using pair programming, XP values, daily standups and sprint planning.
+- Use AGILE methodologies to work in a team, using pair programming, XP values, daily stand-ups and sprint planning.
 - Give and receive feedback using code reviews and open/respectful communication.
+- Understand project requirements, create user stories, define MVP features and break features into smaller tasks to accomplish them.
+- Collaborate with the other team members using Git version control and using CI/CD to reduce integration risk.
+- Write code following principles like TDD and S.O.L.I.D of OOP design pattern to create clear, simple code and well-tested applications.

 #### The Cultural Me (sept 2020-sept 2021)
 Editorial and Creative Assistant